HaolinLiu97/HaolinLiu97.github.io/_pages/about.md

 supervised by Prof. Xiaoguang Han. <br>
 My research interest includes indoor scene reconstruction and understanding.
 Espectially in instance-level scene reconstruction. <br>
-I will be intern in Tencent AI lab for the next few months and continue research for AIGC. <br>
+I will be an intern in Tencent AI lab for the next few months and continue research in AIGC. <br>
 I will graduate in July 2024, and I am open to job opportunity.

 ## News